Warren Davidson: 2016 regular

 Davidson defeated Democratic nominee Steven Fought for a full term, 68.7% to 27.0%.

 2018

 Davidson defeated Democratic nominee Vanessa Enoch, 66.6% to 33.4%.

 2020

 Davidson defeated Enoch again with 69% of the vote.

 Tenure

 Upon election, Davidson was asked to join the House Freedom Caucus, an invitation he accepted.

 Davidson is a member of the budget and spending task force on the Republican Study Committee.

 In July 2020, Davidson founded the Sound Money Caucus, a caucus focused on maintaining financial stability and Dollar hegemony.
 He serves as its chair.

-In 2019, Davidson made an unsuccessful bid for chair of the caucus after Representative Mark Meadows vacated the position, ultimately withdrawing in favor of Andy Biggs.
+In 2019, Davidson made an unsuccessful bid for chair of the Freedom Caucus after Representative Mark Meadows vacated the position, later withdrawing in favor of Andy Biggs.
 Davidson served as the caucus's policy chair from October 2019 until his expulsion in July 2024.

 On January 7, 2021, Davidson objected to the certification of electors in the 2020 US presidential election, alleging widespread voter fraud.